 Molina Healthcare of Arizona, Inc. (the Plan) is a wholly owned subsidiary of Molina Healthcare, Inc. (the Parent).
-On December 31, 2020, the Parent closed on its acquisition of 100% of the outstanding equity interests of the Magellan Complete Care line of business of Magellan Health, Inc., which included the Plan, formerly known as Magellan Complete Care of Arizona, Inc.

 The Plan was incorporated in the state of Arizona (the State) on October 20, 2011.
 On January 7, 2013, the Plan received a certificate of authority from the Arizona Department of Insurance (the Department) to transact health care services business in the State.